uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 Therefore, **new Gen3 operators should consider first deploying the minimal, most generic Gen3 deployment with Helm.** It will allow them to establish that all of the necessary software is installed and functional, and lets them walk through basic Gen3 deployment on their computer in 30-60 minutes (assuming pre-installation of all necessary software).
 Once a Gen3 operator has the minimal Gen3 deployed locally, they can begin customizing in a systematic way that simplifies troubleshooting by limiting the changes made at each step.

+The simplest minimal deployment is deploying locally to your localhost, without any SSL certificate or host domain.
+Although you can deploy a Gen3 instance with all the default values in this way, full configuration and some Gen3 tools depend on the site having an SSL certificate.

+We provide instructions for minimal deployment with or without an SSL certificate and host domain in the example below.
+The bulk of the instructions are identical, regardless.
+In the few places where instructions are different, we provide distinct instructions for these using the following visual callouts:

+!!! local "Local deployment with no SSL certificate"

+    The information specific to local deployment with no SSL will be here.
+Note that, although you can deploy Gen3 with no SSL, some tools or features may require that the Gen3 site has an SSL for full functionality.

+!!! served "Local deployment to a host domain with SSL"

+    The information specific to deployment to a host domain with an SSL will be here.

 ## Prerequisites to locally deploy generic Gen3

 * Install Helm (https://helm.sh/docs/intro/install/) - there are options for installation using a package installer, or downloading directly, for various OS.
 Note that we will need the Helm CLI, which may not come with all packages.